 All incoming undergraduate students must have a laptop.

 Although we recommend obtaining your laptop through Rensselaer, you do have the option of bringing your own laptop.
 If you do so, however, note that you will not be able to take advantage of some of the support provided to Mobile Computing Program participants.
 You may encounter software or other incompatibilities, and you may not be eligible for on-campus support and repair or a loaner machine.
 Be sure to check with your curriculum adviser for software requirements.

 Minimum Hardware Specifications

-If you will be an incoming freshman for the Fall 2016 semester and plan to bring your own laptop, your machine's hardware specifications should at least be comparable to those of the current laptop models provided through Rensselaer's Mobile Computing Program.
+If you will be an incoming freshman or transfer student and plan to bring your own laptop to campus, your machine's hardware specifications should at least be comparable to those of the current laptop models provided through Rensselaer's Mobile Computing Program.
 Please refer to our Laptop Specs page for the most recent laptop specifications.

 Software can be purchased at educational discounts through the Rensselaer Collegiate Store.